CLICK HERE TO START THIS COURSE AND GET THE CERTIFICATE OF COMPLETION |

 Emotions are strong positive and negative feelings.
 Emotions are the attitudes we have about life situations.
 Emotions tend to interfere with our ability to think clearly.
 Emotions create mental distractions.
 They create inattentiveness and increase the risks we are willing to take.
 Emotions cause us to lose concentration on the current task.
 Emotions cause an increase in our heartbeat.
 A persons breathing quickens and their digestion slows down.
 Usually our palms sweat and the body releases adrenaline.
 After long periods of emotional upset, people will even feel exhausted.

+Letting our emotions control us can cause anger, anxiety, fear, hate and grief.
+Our need to satisfy our emotions while driving many times causes us to drive in a negative manner.
+We may speed even though we are in no particular hurry, just because everyone is passing us.
+If someone does something negative to us our emotional response may be to get even, and cause us to drive aggressively.
+We may become angry, anxious, fearful, frustrated, stressed or vengeful.
 The first and best method to control our emotions is to maintain a positive attitude.
 By understanding our emotional make-up we may be able to understand our feelings and control them.
 We may also identify driving situations that cause emotional stress and try to avoid times and locations where the situations occur.
 By understanding that most drivers are not out trying to get us mad we can reduce the emotional effects of their actions, intentional or otherwise.
-Realizing most drivers make mistakes, just like you and I, and that we are under the same stresses can help maintain a positive attitude.
+Realizing most drivers make mistakes, just like you and I, and that we are under the same stresses can help maintain a positive attitude. |

 Resources:http://www.dmv.org/how-to-guides/driving-and-emotions.php, http://www.surak.org/emotions.shtml, http://www.selfgrowth.com/articles/The_Effects_of_Emotions_on_Wellness.html